youngconnorr/Liftify/README.md

 **Main Uses:** 💡

-- Track personal records and put them in categories of push, pull, or legs
+- Track personal records
+- Organize them into categories of push, pull, legs
-- Create workout routines
-- Show schedule of workouts
+- Remove, Add and Edit different workouts of the users choosing
+- Persistent data for storing and retrieving saved user data

 ## User Stories: 📝